Ketamine for Depression

 • Further Care: Depending on the your response, another session may be scheduled.
 Alongside, you’ll often participate in psychotherapy or other adjunctive treatments to maximize the therapeutic benefits.
 Over time, the frequency of treatments may taper down based on symptom relief.

 At Atlanta Integrative Psychiatry, we’re committed to your safety.
-Our Ketamine treatments are medically monitored to ensure the safety and wellbeing of our clients.
+We currently offer Spravato treatments as our form of ketamine therapy.
+Our Spravato treatments are medically monitored to ensure the safety and wellbeing of our clients.
 During your treatment, we monitor your vital signs, and comfort levels.

 More: How Long Does Ketamine for Depression Last?